Article 1 Player movement/roster rules

 9-2.
 The Commissioner shall approve the time, date and site of a rescheduled game.
 If a General Manager fails to agree as described in Rule 9-1, the Commissioner shall determine the date, time and location.
 His decision shall be binding.

 9-3.
-Playing a rescheduled game without the CDMSBL President’s or Commissioner’s approval can result in a forfeit for both teams with all sanctions in Rule 2-2 applied.
-A rescheduling protocol should be set by each Commissioner and adhered to by each GM prior to the season and presented in that division's season plan.
+Playing a rescheduled game without CDMSBL President’s or Commissioner’s approval will result in a forfeit for both teams with all sanctions in Rule 2-2 applied.

 10-1.
 Any team lodging a protest must notify the opposing General Manager and the umpire-in-chief (plate umpire) that he is protesting the game and must do so before the next pitch following the protested call.
 It would be advised to notify both umpires.
 Verbal notification must then be made to the CDMSBL President before 9 p.m. the day after the protest is lodged.
 A written protest must then be accompanied by a $25 fee that shall be submitted with a written notification to the President, Commissioner or a Board member within three (3) days of the protest.
 This fee is refundable if the protest is upheld.
 The fee is forfeited if the protest is denied.